A Score that Really Matters: Your Credit Score

-Credit scores only consider the information in your credit reports.
+Credit scores only take into account the info in your credit profile.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were invented as it is in the present day.
-Credit scoring was developed to assess a borrower's willingness to pay without considering other demographic factors.
+Credit scoring was envisioned as a way to assess willingness to pay without considering any other demographic factors.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score results from both positive and negative information in your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
+Your score is calculated wtih positive and negative information in your credit report.
+Late payments count against you, but a consistent record of paying on time will raise it.

-For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
-This history ensures that there is sufficient information in your credit to calculate an accurate score.
+To get a credit score, borrowers must have an active credit account with a payment history of at least six months.
+This history ensures that there is sufficient information in your credit to generate an accurate score.
 Some folks don't have a long enough credit history to get a credit score.
-They may need to build up credit history before they apply for a loan.
+They should build up a credit history before they apply.